islamkebsi50-max/Luxe/design_guidelines.md

 - "You May Also Like" carousel below

 ### Search & Filters
-- Sidebar filters (category, price range, size, brand) on desktop
+- Sidebar filters (category, price range) on desktop
 - Bottom sheet filters on mobile
 - Active filters displayed as dismissible tags
 - Sort dropdown: Featured, Price Low-High, Price High-Low, Newest